MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 ## 3. STARTING THE SITL USING MAVPROXY

-### 1. Start the SIMUALTOR
+### 1. Start the SIMULATOR

- Inisde the folder C:\ardu-sim (or whatever you named the folder), go in the address bar and type cmd, it will open a temrinal inside that terminal , write the following command
+ Inside the folder C:\ardu-sim (or whatever you named the folder), go in the address bar and type cmd, it will open a terminal inside that terminal , write the following command

 * arducopter